You are here

 Supporting Local Authors

-Meridian Writes is a new program to highlight the talent and hard work of Meridian authors.
+Meridian Writes is a program to highlight the talent and hard work of Meridian authors.
 Meridian Writes encourages authors who live in Meridian to submit one book they have published in the last five years to be considered for judging.
-Meridian Library District staff will choose three finalist from the submissions, and ask selected members of the Meridian community to choose a final winner.
+Meridian Library District staff will choose three finalists from the submissions, and ask selected members of the Meridian community to choose a final winner.

 - Copies of print book added to collection with Meridian Writes Finalist medal on the cover, OR

 - Copy of digital book added to the online collection under Meridian Writes Finalist anthology (if possible)